swcarpentry/visualization-novice/_episodes/05-questions.md

-Dr. Andrew Abela from Catholic University of America and 'Extreme Presentation' put together a decision making tree for ["Choosing a Good Chart"][good-chart] that we will draw from for this lesson.
+Dr. Andrew Abela from Catholic University of America and 'Extreme Presentation' put together a decision making tree for ["Choosing a Good Chart"][good-chart] ([Book Reference][cite]) that we draw from for this lesson.
 He breaks up data visualization into four main categories: distribution, relationship, comparison, or composition.
 Our lesson will work through each of these categories (described by [this reference][chart-categories-view] [from Qlik][chart-categories-source]) to define a research question and generate a data visualization to address the question.